Our Story

 1994 Jeremy Irons

-Jeremy was one of Davids first clients and has been a loyal supporter of Davids work ever since
+The actor Jeremy Irons was one of David’s first clients and has been a loyal supporter of David’s work ever since.

 1994 Creativity out of chaos

-Not totally state of the art at our old workshop in farm buildings on the Bix Estate in Oxfordshire.
-Happy times though.
-Cheers Richard!
+Not totally state of the art at our old workshop situated in farm buildings on the Bix Estate in Oxfordshire.
+Happy times, though.
+Cheers, Richard!

 1997 Our range begins to grow